Loading...

 Issues teams running this template most often surface in practice:

-The preferred contact method is missing, which leads to awkward or poorly timed outreach.
+The preferred contact method is omitted, leading to outreach delays or repeated contact attempts.

 Common use cases